loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/flux/README.md

 - vCluster Platform Bash `App` - Enables automatic creation of a Flux KubeConfig Secret for `VirtualClusterInstances` in a vCluster Platform host or connected cluster when running a single instance of Flux for `VirtualClusterInstances` deployed across multiple vCluster Platform host clusters.
 - Flux `GitRepository` - Points to this repository and is mapped to the `p-vcluster-flux-demo` namespace in the _vCluster Flux Demo_ vCluster Platform Project.
 - A Flux `Kustomization` resource that will create the `VirtualClusterInstance` resource defined under the [kustomize directory](./kustomize)
+- A Flux-managed host-cluster Kargo path under [host-apps/kargo](./host-apps/kargo) that is enabled by the continuous-promotion use case when `flux=true`

 ## Pull Request Environments